reactjs/react.dev/content/tutorial/tutorial.md

 Here, ShoppingList is a **React component class**, or **React component type**.
 A component takes in parameters, called `props`, and returns a hierarchy of views to display via the `render` method.

-The `render` method returns a *description* of what you want to render.
-React takes the description and renders it.
+The `render` method returns a *description* of what you want to see on the screen.
+React takes the description and displays the result.
 In particular, `render` returns a **React element**, which is a lightweight description of what to render.
 Most React developers use a special syntax called "JSX" which makes these structures easier to write.
 The `<div />` syntax is transformed at build time to `React.createElement('div')`.
 The example above is equivalent to:

 ```javascript
 return React.createElement('div', {className: 'shopping-list'},